Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Model

 where $u_{i,j}^{\alpha}=\mathrm{i}b_{i}^{\alpha}b_{j}^{\alpha}$ is the bond operator corresponding to the connection link between the two nearest-neighbor sites $i$ and $j$.
-These operators possess the following properties: I) different bond operators commute with each other, i.e., $[u_{i,j}^{\alpha},u_{i,j}^{\beta}]=\delta_{\alpha\beta}$, II) they commute with the Hamiltonian $H_{\rm{KM}}$, and III) their square is equal to identity, meaning that their eigenvalues are $u_{i,j}^{\alpha}=\pm1$.
-Subsequently, there is a static $\mathbb{Z}_{2}$ gauge degree of freedom on each link of the honeycomb lattice.
-The Kekul{\'e} model \eqref{eq:Kekul{\'e}} has also three integrals of motion (IOM) defined as $W^{\gamma}=\prod_{(i,j)\in \gamma} u_{i,j}$ around the plaquettes of the honeycomb lattice.
+These operators possess the following properties: I) different bond operators commute with each other, i.e., $[u_{i,j}^{\alpha},u_{i,j}^{\beta}]=\delta_{\alpha\beta}$, II) they commute with the Hamiltonian $H_{\rm{KM}}$, and III) their square is equal to identity, implying that the eigenvalues of the bond operator $ u_{ij} $ can only be $+1$ or $-1$.
+This constraint gives rise to a fixed $\mathbb{Z}_{2}$ gauge property on every bond of the honeycomb lattice, indicating that each bond can exist in one of the two states, i.e., the eigenvalue of the bond operator is either $ u_{ij}=+1 $ or $ u_{ij}=-1 $.
+To avoid any confusion and facilitate the visualization of bond operators, each bond is assigned a specific direction.
+A convention would be that for even $i$s and odd $j$s, the eigenvalue of the bond operator is $+1$.

+The Kekul{\'e} model \eqref{eq:Kekule} has also three integrals of motion defined as $W^{\gamma}=\prod_{(i,j)\in \gamma} u_{i,j}$ around the plaquettes of the honeycomb lattice.
 Here, $\gamma$ is the color of the underlying plaquette which is distinguished by the color of the outgoing link.
 The plaquette operators square to identity, i.e, $(W^\gamma)^2=1$ and therefore have $w^\gamma=\pm1$ eigenvalues.
-Besides,they commute with each other, i.e. $[W^{\gamma}, W^{\gamma'}]=\delta_{\gamma\gamma'}$, and with the Hamiltonian \eqref{eq:Kekul{\'e}}, i.e., $[H, W^\gamma]=0$.
-The ground state of the Kekul{\'e} model \eqref{eq:Hmajorana}, according to the Lieb theorem \cite{Lieb}, is in the zero-flux sector corresponding to configuration with $w^{\gamma}=1$ for all plaquettes.
+Besides, they commute with each other, i.e. $[W^{\gamma}, W^{\gamma'}]=\delta_{\gamma\gamma'}$, and with the Hamiltonian \eqref{eq:Kekule}, i.e., $[H, W^\gamma]=0$.
+The ground state of the Kekul{\'e} model \eqref{eq:Hmajorana}, according to the Lieb theorem \cite{Lieb}, is in the zero-flux sector corresponding to the configuration with $w^{\gamma}=1$ for all plaquettes.

 The Fourier transform of the Hamiltonian \eqref{eq:Hmajorana} is given by\cite{Mirmojarabian2020}: